MariaaAT/react-app/README.md

 ## Project's Overview
 *"Knowledge does not take place"*

 My interest in programming is growing day by day.
-This time I learnt React in order to o build more customised interactive user interfaces for the web than StreamLit or other Python libraries would allow.
+This time I learnt React, in order to build more customised interactive user interfaces for the web than StreamLit or other Python libraries would allow.
 For that I taught myself HTML5 and CSS to create custom components together with off-the-shelf open source components available in the node package registry.
 Once again, I wanted to merge my interest in the environment